SheCodesAustralia/workshopcontent/content/django/03_your_first_django_project/_index.md

 {{% notice tip %}}
 **Tip**: You might not use media files right away, but it’s good practice to include the setup early.
-That way you’re ready when you add profile images or product photos later!
+That way you’re ready when you add delicious cupcake photos later!
 {{% /notice %}}